G-Rishika/PRODIGY_SD_02/README.md

   Read the feedback and continue guessing until you get it right.
   After a correct guess, the game checks if it's your best score.
   Use Reset Game to start a new round.

+Learning Outcomes

+  Gained practical experience in HTML, CSS, and JavaScript.
+  Learned to manipulate the DOM and handle user events.
+  Applied conditional logic and random number generation.
+  Used localStorage to persist best scores across sessions.
+  Improved UI design skills with simple, responsive layouts.
+  Strengthened debugging and testing practices.